ceph/ceph/README.md

 be run with `ctest`.
 Targets starting with "ceph_test" can not, and should be run by hand.)

+When failures occur, look in build/Testing/Temporary for logs.

 To build and run all tests and their dependencies without other unnecessary targets in Ceph: